Student Conduct, Rights and Responsibilities

 How students can effectively use their rights and how to carry out their obligations in order to maximize the benefits of their college education.

-The Office of Student Development and Judicial Affairs is committed to educating the campus community on the Student Code of Conduct.
+The Office of Student Conduct, Rights and Responsibilities is committed to educating the campus community on the Student Code of Conduct.
 We offer programs on a variety of topics including the following:

 - Academic Dishonesty